mirceanton/website/website/_posts/2025-02-12-mikrotik-terraform-getting-started.md

 commands will detect it and remind you to do so if necessary.
 ```

-### Configuring the Provider
+### Provider Configuration

-With the provider installed, we need to configure it to basically tell it at which IP address it can find our router and the credentials it needs to use to authenticate.
-This is done by adding a `provider` block with the required parameters which you can find in the [official documentation](https://registry.terraform.io/providers/terraform-routeros/routeros/latest/docs#example-usage) of the provider.

 > By default, Mikrotik routers use an IP of `192.168.88.1` and a username of `admin`.
 > Depending on your model, the password *might* be blank or it *might* be randomized.
 If it's blank, well... you'll know.
 If it's randomized, it will be written on your device, on the label next to the serial number and whatnot.
 {: .prompt-info }

+With the provider installed, I need to configure it to tell it how it can connect to my router to manage it.
+It needs to know the IP address and the credentials it needs to authenticate against the RouterOS API.
+This is done by adding a `provider` block with the required parameters which you can find in the [official documentation](https://registry.terraform.io/providers/terraform-routeros/routeros/latest/docs#example-usage) of the provider.
 I typically dump that config in my `providers.tf` file as well:

 ```terraform
 # ...